The Permit to Work (PtW) system allows you to apply to work on the water supply and wastewater networks.

-has visibility of what is happening in the networks that we have to maintain
+Have visibility of what is happening in the networks that we have to maintain.

-They are also useful for notifying the applicant of any special conditions and precautions they should take in doing the work.
-An example of this is where a wastewater main is to be renewed and there is valuable overflow monitoring equipment in one of the manholes which requires the notification and agreement from the Regional Council to remove, and a plan of how to deal with not having the overflow available.
+- A wastewater main is to be renewed and there is valuable overflow monitoring equipment in one of the manholes which require the notification and agreement from the Regional Council to remove and a plan of how to deal with not having the overflow available.

 - Contractors wishing to carry out works on water supply and wastewater reticulation pipe assets which:

-- for water supply, result in a shut down of water supply and interruption for longer than 4 hours on pipes of 200mm and larger (i.e. overnight shut down)
+- for water supply, result in a shut down of water supply and interruption for longer than four hours on pipes of 200mm and larger (i.e. overnight shut down)

 - are likely to have or cause a noticeable impact on a pump station (water or wastewater) or reservoir